vermad843/html-css-basics/README.md

 [x] background-color : color in the entire thing
     ex -  style = "background: red;"

+[x]  color : changet the color of the text
+     ex -  style = "color: orange;"

 [x]  b : make text bold

 [x] br(breakTag) : text after that will start from the next line